 3G & 4G Coverage from Three

-iD Mobile is a virtual network operator that makes use of 3G and 4G coverage from Three.
-Customers of iD Mobile will therefore receive an identical level of coverage to customers on Three.
+iD Mobile is the virtual network operator from the Carphone Warehouse, piggybacking on 3G and 4G coverage from the Three network.
+Customers using iD Mobile will therefore receive the same coverage as customers on Three.

-Before ordering your new smartphone or SIM card from iD Mobile, we strongly recommend checking the coverage in your area.
+Before ordering your SIM card or smartphone from iD Mobile, we’d strongly recommend checking the coverage in your area.
 You can do this by entering your postcode on the iD Mobile website:

 Keeping Your Phone Number

-If you’re switching to iD Mobile from another network, it’s a straightforward process to keep your existing phone number.
+If you’re switching from another mobile network to iD Mobile, it’s a straightforward process to keep your existing phone number.

-You should start by contacting your old mobile network and asking them for a PAC Code.
-A PAC Code is nine-digits long and will authorise the transfer of your phone number to iD Mobile.
+You should start by contacting your current mobile network to ask for a PAC Code.
+Your PAC Code is nine-digits long and authorises the transfer of your phone number to iD Mobile.

-When your new phone or SIM card arrives from iD Mobile, it will be assigned with a temporary phone number which will allow you to try out the service (e.g. to make sure you’re happy with the price plan and coverage).
-Once you’ve tried it out and once you’re happy to move your phone number over, you should submit your PAC Code through the iD Mobile website.
-You’ll be able to choose a date for when your number will move over (the earliest available option will normally be the next working day).
+When your new phone or SIM card arrives from iD Mobile, you’ll initially be assigned a temporary phone number.
+You can use this to test out the service (e.g. to make sure you’re happy with the price plan and coverage).
+Once you’ve tested it out and once you’re happy to move your phone number over, you should submit your PAC Code through the iD Mobile website.
+Your phone number transfer will then normally take place on the next working day.

-For step-by-step instructions on moving your number to iD Mobile, please select your current mobile network from the drop-down menu below:
+For step-by-step instructions on moving your phone number to iD Mobile, please select your current mobile network from the drop-down menu below: